mmacoveiciuc/youtube-dislike-button/README.md

 # YouTube Dislike Button

-A simple Chrome extension and backend for retrieving the dislike count on YouTube videos.
+A simple Chrome and Firefox extension with a backend for retrieving the dislike count on YouTube videos.
 YouTube has not removed the dislike count from being returned from their API endpoints, and this extension makes use of that.

 ### Running Extension Locally

-> This extension is currently pending approval in the Chrome Web Store, however, you can have it running locally in under a minute.
+> This extension is currently pending approval in the Chrome Web Store as well as Firefox AMO, however, you can have it running locally in under a minute.

 Running the extension locally is simple.
-First, download the source code contained in this repository.
+- First, download the source code for the browser you want to install the extension on (from the releases tab).

-- Download the zip file from the releases, or `git pull`
+### For Chrome ...

-- Unzip the file
+- Unzip the file to a location you like.

-Access the Chrome extension dashboard by typing the following into your browser
+- Access the Chrome extension dashboard by typing the following into your Chrome search bar: **chrome://extensions/**
-- **chrome://extensions/**

-In the top right-hand corner click the **Developer mode** switch to toggle it on.
-In the top left-hand corner press the **Load unpacked** button, and open the directory called **chrome** in the folder your unzipped.
+- In the top right-hand corner click the **Developer mode** switch to toggle it on.
+- In the top left-hand corner press the **Load unpacked** button, and open the folder you unzipped

+### For Firefox ...

+> Note: Running debug add-ons on firefox persist only for the duration of the browser session.
+Waiting for the official add-on is recommended.

+Navigate to the Firefox add-ons tab
+- Menu > Add-ons and Themes > Settings Icon (Top Right) > Debug add-ons > Load Temporary Add-on
+- Choose the zip file you downloaded

 ### Issues or Improvements?